evanTheTerribleWarrior/Twilio-Outbound-Messaging/README.md

  * JWT authentication
  * Exponential Backoff for error 429 "Too Many Requests"
  * Redux store used to save important data across the application locally
+ * Download the results in csv format or send them to your webhook endpoint

 ## Pre-requisites
 1. Install the [Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart#install-twilio-cli)